 b.
 Build the house of God on its site: Darius recognized what the elders of the Jews recognized, that it was essential to build the temple upon its old foundations.

 i.
-And it was funded in an impressive manner: whatever they need and let it be given to them day by day without fail mean that this was a substantial grant.
+And it was funded in an impressive manner: whatever they need and let it be given to them day by day without fail means that this was a substantial grant.

 d.
 And pray for the life of the king and his sons: This explains part of the motivation of King Darius.
 Not only did he base his decision on the precedent of King Cyrus, but he also wanted the prayers of the Jewish people for the king and his sons.

 e.
-Let him be hanged on it . . . let his house be made a refuse heap . . . destroy any king or people who put their hand to alter it: Finally, Darius was careful to make the decree strong, with severe punishments against those who violated both the letter and the spirit of the decree.
+Let him be hanged on it…let his house be made a refuse heap…destroy any king or people who put their hand to alter it: Finally, Darius was careful to make the decree strong, with severe punishments for those who violated both the letter and the spirit of the decree.

 i.
-There is some debate as to if this punishment involved flogging a man at his own house, hanging him to death at his house, or impaling him at his house as an early form of crucifixion.
-“Whether this refers to the punishment of hanging and gibbeting, of whipping at a post, or of empaling, is not quite clear . . .
-Empaling, thrusting a sharp stake through the body till it comes out at the side of the neck, or hanging, seems to be intended here.”
-(Clarke)
+According to Adam Clarke, there is some debate as to if this punishment involved flogging a man at his own house, hanging him to death at his house, or impaling him at his house as an early form of crucifixion.

 ii.
 Darius was the type of man to see such brutal executions through to completion.
 “According to Herodotus (3.159) Darius I impaled three thousand Babylonians when he took Babylon, an act that Darius himself recorded in the Beshitun Inscription.”
 (Yamauchi)